What Lies Beneath: Critical response

 What Lies Beneath received mixed reviews from film critics at the time of its release.
+Metacritic, which uses a weighted average, assigned the a score of 51 out of 100, based on 35 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 The New York Times wrote that "at the start, [Zemeckis] zaps us with quick, glib scares, just to show he still knows how, but his heart isn't in this kind of material anymore.
 His reflexes are a little slow."
 The Los Angeles Times called it "spooky with a polished kind of creepiness added in...
 What Lies Beneath nevertheless feels more planned than passionate, scary at points but unconvincing overall."
+Marc Savlov of The Austin Chronicle described it as "a kinder, gentler Tales from the Crypt that, in the end, is neither kind nor gentle."
 Time Out thought that "after a slow build that at times makes every hair stand on end – Zemeckis rolls out every thriller cliché there is.
 A pity, because until then it's a smart, realistically staged, adult-oriented and extraordinarily effective domestic chiller."
 Empire wrote "The biggest surprise is, perhaps, that what emerges is no masterpiece, but a semi-sophisticated shocker, playfully homaging Hitchcock like a mechanical masterclass in doing 'genre'.
 The first hour is great fun...
 It's an enjoyably giddy ride, certainly, but once you're back from the edge of your seat, you realise most of the creaks and groans are from the decomposing script."

 Writing for the Chicago Sun-Times, Roger Ebert gave the film two stars out of four.
 He praised Michelle Pfeiffer's performance, calling her "convincing and sympathetic", but commented, "Lacking a smarter screenplay, it milks the genuine skills of its actors and director for more than it deserves, and then runs off the rails in an ending more laughable than scary.
 Along the way, yes, there are some good moments."
 He also stated that he felt the problem with Zemeckis's desire to direct a Hitchcockian film (What Lies Beneath contains several musical, visual and plot references to Psycho and Vertigo, among other Hitchcock films) was Zemeckis's decision to involve the supernatural, a device Ebert felt Alfred Hitchcock never would have done.